[?] Subscribe To This Site

 Our job, then, as sons and daughters, is to request from our Father God in a spirit of respect and humility.

-Maybe you're disappointed.
-At first, I was too.
+Maybe you're disappointed in these prayer tips.
+At first, I was disappointed with what I discovered too.
 But the more I thought about my finding, the more I liked it.
 It made good sense.
 It was perfectly in keeping with what Jesus taught in the Bible.
 And best of all, it took much of the mystery and fear out of prayer.

 God isn't playing games.
 He's too loving and holy for that.
 He doesn't lay down a complicated set of criteria before he'll listen to us.
 He doesn't listen more intently to religious celebrities than he does to you and me.
 And he doesn't reserve prayer for huge, crisis situations.